 ENTRY Outdoor Lanterns: theelephantsfootantiques.com.
 Round Table: Owners’ collection.
 Light Fixture over Table: charlesedwards.com.
 Chest of Drawers by Window: thegablesantiques.com.
 Drapes: Through interiorconceptsinc.com.
 Loveseat: bakerfurniture.com.
 Loveseat Fabric: Mohair from clarencehouse.com.
 Side Table by Loveseat: marstonluce.com.

 LIVING ROOM Sofas & Fabric: nancycorzine.com.
-Chest to left of Fireplace: thegablesantiques.com.
+Chest to the left of Fireplace: thegablesantiques.com.
 Mirrors over Fireplace, Gilt-Framed Oil Paintings: Evelyn Avery.
 Fireplace Screen: Michael Getz Antiques (no longer in business).
 Sconces by Fireplace, Floor Lamps, Armchair to Right of Fireplace, Candlesticks on Coffee Table, Side Table by Sofa, Twin Ottomans: marstonluce.com.
 Ottoman Fabric: waterhousewallhangings.com.
 Coffee Table: davidiatesta.com.
 Coffee Table Top: Antique Railing from marstonluce.com.
 Nesting Tables: vmantiques.com.
 Wool & Oriental Rugs, Bird Weather Vane: Owners’ collection.
 Round Metal-Frame Table: Through interiorconceptsinc.com.
 Chairs around Table & Fabric: minton-spidell.com.
 Bird Weather Vane: Owners’ collection.
 Ottoman: Owners’ collection.
 Dish Cupboard in Corner: cotejardinantiques.com.
 Roll-Armed Sofa by Window: Althorp Furniture Collection.

 DINING ROOM Table: Antique, owners’ collection.
 Chairs: Williams Antiques; 404-231-9818.
 Chair Fabric: Old World Weavers through starkcarpet.com.
 Host Chairs: ef-lm.com.
 Host Chair Fabric: michaelsmithinc.com.
 Chandelier: charlesedwards.com.
 Mirror over Demi-Lune Table: marstonluce.com.
 Curtains: pierrefrey.com.
 Shades: conradshades.com.